2002 Horatio Alger Award Winner

 Graziadio's business career taught him much about life.
 One thing he learned early on is that success for the sake of being successful was not what he was after.
 "To me," he said, "success is not the destination or the goal.
 It's the journey you take and what you learn along the way that are important."

 While Graziadio did not go to college, he felt it is very important for today's young people to pursue higher education.
 He established the George Graziadio School of Business and Management at Pepperdine University in California.
-He once said, "I believe that all of us should give," he says.
+He once said, "I believe that all of us should give,".
 "This is where we make a difference.
 We should give part of what we receive back to those in need.
 If we all did this, we would accomplish so much.
 I learned this lesson from my parents during the Depression and I never forgot it."

 Graziadio believed young people need a chance to be heard and that adults need to listen to them.
 He said, "There is remarkable talent among youth and they generally have a vision outside of the box.
 Those youthful visions will make a better world.
 They need a chance to explore those visions and the Horatio Alger Association gives them that chance.
 I am grateful for the opportunity to be a part of this great organization that lets our youth strive toward making their visions a reality."* Deceased